 - Place dates in small bowl and cover with purified water for 30 to 60 minutes.
 This helps created a thick and silky texture.
 Discard water when done soaking.
 The dates help thicken the mousse.
 Short on time?
 Replace dates with maple syrup.

-- Next, in a food processor or a blender, blend together avocados (sliced in half), cocoa powder, almond milk, vanilla.
-Pulse until creamy.
-Then add in your spices and pinch of sea salt.
+- Using a food processor. blender or a hand blender, blend together the avocado, cocoa powder, non-dairy milk, and vanilla.
+Blend until creamy and smooth.
+Mix in the spices and pinch of sea salt.

-- Pour into small cups or ramekins and refrigerate for 25 minutes or longer.
+- Transfer the avocado mousse into one large bow or divide into small cups/ramekins and refrigerate for 25 minutes or longer.

 - While the chocolate avocado mousse is setting, make the whipped cream.

-- To make Coconut Whipped Cream: Start with a 15 ounce can of chilled coconut cream (chilled overnight so it can solidify).
+- Start with a 15 ounce can of chilled coconut cream (chilled overnight so it can solidify).
 Drain the water from the can and place the solid cream in a large bowl or stand mixer.
-Add your cinnamon spice and whip until soft peaks form.
-Fold in sweetener of choice.
+Add the cinnamon spice and whip until soft peaks form.
+Gently mix in sweetener of choice.

 - Once ready to serve, place a few spoonfuls of coconut whip on top of each chocolate avocado mousse cups.
 Sprinkle with dark chocolate shavings.
 Enjoy!

-Feel free to make the mousse ahead of time.
+- Feel free to make the mousse ahead of time.
 Up to 2 days before serving.
 Keeps well in fridge for 3-4 days max.
-Nutrition below based on using dates and without topping.

 Notes

-- Coconut Cream substitute – Use heavy whipping cream if you can tolerate dairy or vegan whipped cream (pre-made).
+Coconut Whip Cream Substitute – Use heavy whipping cream if you can tolerate dairy or pre-made whipped cream topping.

-- Date substitute – maple syrup.
-But note, the dates help thicken the mousse.
+Date substitute – maple syrup.
+But note, the dates help thicken the mousse so you might have to adjust the cocoa powder (more) or avocado (less) ratio to get the best texture.

 - Category: dessert